-The freeroll tickets are a very nice addition as well, especially for lower-stakes players, as these will give them an opportunity not to just further boost their bankrolls, but also experience some real tournament action for free.
+The freeroll tickets offered by WSOP NJ are a very nice addition, especially for lower-stakes players, as these will give them an opportunity not to just further boost their bankrolls, but also experience some real tournament action for free.

 If special promotions are what you are after, WSOP NJ has a slate of promos to whet any appetite.
 Leading the way is the WSOP Player of the Year promotion that lets players compete for the coveted title as well as prizes galore.
 There are also massive guarantees on offer in a spate of weekly tournaments, as well as Sit and Go and BLAST leaderboards,

 Being named Player of the Year is a feather in any player’s cap, but adding the WSOP name to the title puts extra value in an already big pot.
 There’s still time to get involved to compete for the title and prizes like: